bahrus/templ-mount/README.md

 ## Lazy downloading, lazy loading into the DOM tree

-Maybe we would rather save users' bandwidth, because they are unlikely to load some hidden content, or they are on an expensive network.
+Maybe we would rather save users' bandwidth, because they are unlikely to load some hidden content, and/or they are on an expensive network.

-We can lazy load the downloading as well, only beginning the download when the content is loaded (requested) into view.
+We can lazy load the downloading as well, only beginning the download when the content is opened / scrolled into view.
 We specify this using the when-needed attribute:

 ```html